SophiaShilkina/SophiaShilkina/README.md

 - :mortar_board: I am studying at the Presidential Academy for the Business analyst program.

-- :seedling: Exploring linear algebra and probability theory.
+- :seedling: In my free time from projects, I read books by Robert Martin.

-- :zap: In my free time from projects, I read books by Robert Martin.
+- :zap: I am looking for new career solutions!

 - :mailbox: How to reach me: <a href="https://web.telegram.org/k/#@ShilkinaSK">![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)</a>